 In each of these scenarios, the relationship network of the firm can be the determining factor for winning a deal, getting in front of a management team, or even hearing about the company in the first place.
 Recognizing the breadth of their network is critical, firms have begun to hire operating partners with depth in their investment areas – who typically bring highly relevant relationships to bear in sourcing, evaluating, and supporting investments.

 With the increased competition in the category, more funds are investing in understanding their collective networks as a competitive advantage – leading to the rise of a new category of private equity software: Relationship Intelligence.
-These systems generally integrate with many different communication channels (e.g., email, calendar, social media, news), and can either be integrated with or natively part of a CRM system.
-Across these different solutions, they track who the team has connected to and communicated with historically (and on an ongoing basis), and uses that information to deliver a real-time view of a team’s relationship network.
+These systems generally integrate with many different communication channels (e.g., email, calendar, social media, news) and can either be integrated with or natively part of a CRM system.
+Across these different solutions, they track who the team has connected to and communicated with historically (and on an ongoing basis) and uses that information to deliver a real-time view of a team’s relationship network.
+In essence, they are the single source of truth for your and your team’s relationship network.

 Done well, these solutions:

 - Uncover connectivity to companies you’re looking to get in front of, allowing for warm introductions to those management teams

 - Help you manage engagement with service providers (e.g., lawyers, accountants) that result in staying top of mind and the possibility of proprietary deal flow

 - Ensure you touch base regularly with your key investment banking and business broker relationships, so you’re included in processes that fit your mandate